nashtech-garage/yas/README.md

 1. Run `kubectl apply -f yaslocal.yaml`
 1. Add `127.0.0.1 identity`, `127.0.0.1 api.yas.local`, `127.0.0.1 storefront.yas.local`, `127.0.0.1 backoffice.yas.local` and `127.0.0.1 pgadmin.yas.local` to your host file
 1. Open your favorite browser and go to  http://pgadmin.yas.local.
 Account login: admin@yas.com / admin.
 Register a server: localhost, port default, username admin, password admin.
 Then create a database name `keycloak`, `media`, `product`
 1. Open another browser tab and go to http://identity.
 Admin account is: admin/admin.
-Click Import select file `/identity/realm-export.json`
+Add Realm, choose Import, select file `/identity/realm-export.json`.
+If you already have the realm Yas, the go to that realm then Import
 1. The Postgresql server is also published to the host machine: servername: localhost, port: 30007, username: admin, password: admin